1998-2010 Volkswagen Beetle

 Pull the tools out slowly, and the receiver will come with them.
 Hold the receiver with one hand and disconnect the wire harness and antenna cable from the rear of the unit.
 Remove the two T-15 Torx bolts from the interior mounting bracket.

-Installing your new receiver will be slightly more complex than removing the old unit.
-First, install your new receiver mounting bracket and attach the two T-15 Torx bolts, then insert and secure the receiver's metal mounting sleeve.
+Install your new receiver mounting bracket and attach the two T-15 Torx bolts, then insert and secure the receiver's metal mounting sleeve.
 Next, connect the wiring adapter harness to the new receiver's wires; this will let you plug the new stereo into the Beetle's stereo connector.

 The Beetle uses a non-standard antenna connection, so you'll need an adapter for that, too.
 This antenna adapter also has a wire that needs to be connected to the new receiver's power antenna wire.
 These two wiring adapters and the mounting kit are available at a deep discount with most stereo purchases from Crutchfield.